Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 	```

 	- Notice that there are three .awsxclbin files ready to use
-	- The two .awsxclbin files correspond to FPGA binaries with 1, 3 and 6 kernel instances, respectively
+	- These .awsxclbin files correspond to FPGA binaries with 1, 3 and 6 kernel instances, respectively

 1. Copy the host application executable built in the SDAccel workspace to the local directory.
 	```bash